 Dürnkrut to Breclav, 40 KM, 29′ by train

-At 8:45 am on a Saturday morning, we were at the train station in Dürnkrutt.
-We left our car in the parking lot, and by 9:06 am we were already on the train departing to Breclav in the Czech Republic.
+At 8:45 am on a Saturday, we were at the train station in Dürnkrutt.
+We left our car in the parking lot, and by 9:06 am, we were already on the train departing to Breclav in the Czech Republic.

-It seemed like we were the only one travelling in this direction at this hour, and in no more than 29 minutes, the train reached the town of Breclav.
+It seemed like we were the only one traveling in this direction at this hour, and in no more than 29 minutes, the train reached the town of Breclav.

 Breclav to Hohenau an der March – 24 KM, 3H41′

-By 10:12 am we were leaving the shiny town of Breclav, paddling down the Thaya river and waiving the few people greeting us from the left-hand side quay.
-The water level is regulated for the first two kilometres, so the current is not so strong here, but the floating is still very pleasant.
+By 10:12 am, we were leaving the shiny town of Breclav, paddling down the Thaya river and waiving the few people greeting us from the left-hand side quay.
+The water level is regulated for the first two kilometers, so the current is not so strong here, but the floating is still very pleasant.